TheEnginesOfCreation/EntityPlus/minversiontool/readme.txt

 Simply type
 mvt.exe "filename"
 in a command prompt to analyze a map.
 Replace filename with the full path to the mapfile.

-The tool also supports a -d switch.
-When the -d switch is used, it will output debug information.
+The tool also supports two command line switches:

+-d : When supplying this switch, the tool will list the entities, keys or spawnflags used.
+-v : This switch will output the same information as the -d switch but it will also list all the entities present in the map.

 Compatibility
 -------------

 The minversiontool is only able to determine the minversion up to the version that the minversiontool itself is compatible with.
-It is therefor important to always make sure your minversiontool is up-to-date with the version of EntityPlus you are running yourself.
+It is therefore important to always make sure your minversiontool is up-to-date with the version of EntityPlus you are running yourself.

 Contact